manojMadarasingha/videoTrain/README.md

 Script requires following command line arguments

-* --t_type                    platform type as a string var.
+* `--t_type`                   platform type as a string var.
 'YT' or 'FB' for YouTube or Facebook respectevely.
 Default: YT
-* --data_addition_rounds      no. of rounds adding the synthesized data as an int var.
+* `--data_addition_rounds`     no. of rounds adding the synthesized data as an int var.
 Each iteration we add 100 synthesized traces from each category 360/Normal.
 Default= 10
-* --ena_only_synth_traces     enable variable to run the classification only on synthesized data.
+* `--ena_only_synth_traces`     enable variable to run the classification only on synthesized data.
 Default: run the classification with actual+synthesized data
-* --ena_unseen                enable variable to tun the classification with in seen condition in which traces of a given video ID is split into both train and test sets.
+* `--ena_unseen`                enable variable to tun the classification with in seen condition in which traces of a given video ID is split into both train and test sets.
 Defulat: unseen condition is enabled where non of the traces in train video IDs are not found in test set
-* --ena_mlp                   enable variable to run the mlp model.
+* `--ena_mlp`                   enable variable to run the mlp model.
 Default: CNN model
-* --path                      specificy the dataset path.
+* `--path`                      specificy the dataset path.
 Default: current working directory

-Output of each classifiers will be stored in the
+Output of each classifiers will be stored in a seprate folder **results** in following hierarchy

+--  **results**
+------  Platfom (**YouTube**/**Facebook**)
+--------- Classifier type (**CNN**/**MLP**)
+------------- Data split condition (**Seen**/**Unseen**)
+----------------- only_synthesized_set_n.csv / ori_plus_synthesized_set_n.csv (n: no. of random train/test splits)

+Sample run commands

+* run classification on YouTube data adding 5 rounds of synthesized data.
+Conider actual + synthesized scenario in seen condition with CNN

+ `python3 run_mlp_on_row_data_copy.py --t_type 'YT' --data_addition_rounds 5`

+* run classification on YouTube data adding 5 rounds of synthesized data.
+Conider synthesized scenario in seen condition with CNN

+`python3 run_mlp_on_row_data_copy.py --t_type 'YT' --data_addition_rounds 5 --ena_only_synth_traces`

+* run classification on YouTube data adding 5 rounds of synthesized data.
+Conider synthesized scenario in unseen condition with CNN

+`python3 run_mlp_on_row_data_copy.py --t_type 'YT' --data_addition_rounds 5 --only_synth_traces --ena_unseen`

+* run classification on YouTube data adding 5 rounds of synthesized data.
+Conider synthesized scenario in unseen condition with mlp

+ `python3 run_mlp_on_row_data_copy.py --t_type 'YT' --data_addition_rounds 5 --only_synth_traces --is_unseen --ena_mlp`